Are tenants in Northern Virginia required to pay for renter's insurance?

-The Commonwealth of Virginia does not require that renters in Northern Virginia to obtain renter’s insurance.
-However, our leases require that renters pay for renter’s insurance to cover losses of the tenant's personal property due to theft, fire, tenant negligence, or if someone is injured at the rental property.
-A’s insurance policy protects the property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
+The Commonwealth of Virginia does not require that tenants in Northern Virginia to purchase a renter's insurance policy.
+However, our leases require that renters obtain a renter's insurance policy which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the property.
+A’s insurance policy protects the rental dwelling from loss, but not the renter’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference